Shamp26/NonogramPuzzler/README.md

 This class is a [VBox](https://openjfx.io/javadoc/11/javafx.graphics/javafx/scene/layout/VBox.html) that displays the row clues.

 * `RowCluesView(int[][] rowClues, int cellLength, int width)`: Create a list of RowClueViews, and add them to the VBox with the clue for the first row at the top and the clue for the last row at the bottom.
+The parameter width is the number of ClueViews in each RowClueView.
+The value should be equal to the length of the row clue with the most numbers.
+(Calculate this value in NonogramView.)

 * `setRowState(int rowIdx, boolean solved)`: Update the state of the RowClueView with the given index.